Dreaming381/Latios-Framework-Documentation/Psyshock Physics/Getting Started - Part 2.md

 -   .ScheduleSingle – Run on a worker thread with Burst.
 -   .ScheduleParallel – Run on multiple worker threads with Burst.

-*Feedback Request: Anyone have a better name for PatchQueryForBuildingCollisionLayer?*

 ### Sharing a Collision Layer Between Systems

 If you only need the Collision Layer within the same system you build it, it is usually best to allocate it using `WorldUpdateAllocator`.
-However, if you wish for other systems to use it, a great way option is to store it on the `sceneBlackboardEntity` as a collection component.
+However, if you wish for other systems to use it, a great option is to store it on the `sceneBlackboardEntity` as a collection component.
 Use the `OnNewScene()` callback to add the collection component the first time and avoid a sync point.